DanMorriss/music-theory-quiz/README.md

 - When you closed the game early, your previous question scores still displayed so I cleared them when the close container button is pressed.
 - You could unlock the advanced game by completing 20 questions in total, so I included an extra clause to make sure that the intermeidate game is being played.
 - The home button was not working from the game over screen, so I added an event listener with function to go home.
+- When you clicked the 'x' on the game screen the score was not saved to the highscores board.
+I added a warning popup message explaining this to the user.
+- You could enter a blank username so I added the validateName function to display an alert if you did not enter a valid username.

 [Back to top](<#contents>)
 ### Unsolved Bugs

 - The next button was displaying when you start a second game.
 So I added the hide class in the end game function.
-- The username is not displaying on the game over screen.
 - Add congratulations, you answered all the questions.
 - Add game sounds.
-- Add in the username to various displays.
-- You need to answer 20 corect question in total to unlock the advanced game.
-This means that if you unlock the intermediate game but start it with 0, you need to answer 20 correct questions instead of 10.
-- The highscores are not added when the close 'x' is clicked during a game.
-I need to implament a popup warning.
-STYLE IT
-- Unsername validation.
-Do not allow an empty username.

 [Back to top](<#contents>)
 ## Deployment